mpcq-network/mpcq-mirror-node/docs/design/topic-custom-fees.md

 ## Purpose

-[HIP-991](https://github.com/hashgraph/hedera-improvement-proposal/blob/master/HIP/hip-991.md) proposes to add a fixed fee mechanism to the Hedera Consensus Service (HCS) for topic messages, similar to the custom fee structures in the Hedera Token Service (HTS).
+[HIP-991](https://github.com/hashgraph/hedera-improvement-proposal/blob/master/HIP/hip-991.md) proposes to add a fixed fee mechanism to the MPCQ Consensus Service (HCS) for topic messages, similar to the custom fee structures in the MPCQ Token Service (HTS).
 This document explains how the mirror node can be updated to support it.

 ## Goals